-Post by Stephanie, Home Stylist & Event Planner from the Land of Nod’s Design Services Team
+Post by Stephanie, Home Stylist & Event Designer from the Land of Nod’s Design Services Team

 There are a few different reasons why you might want to layer rugs in a space.
 Maybe you’re looking to cover a large surface area or maybe you need a way to designate different activity zones.
 In the case of my friend Ashley, the idea for layering rugs came about when she was looking to bring in some added texture to her daughter’s playroom.
 She already had a large, pink flatweave rug in the room, but she wanted an extra layer to give the space more visual interest.
 With that in mind, I put together a few new rug recommendations and suggested layouts to help her decide how to proceed.